humaans/react-machine/README.md

 XState is the most powerful modern state chart / state machine implementation for JavaScript.
 It's rich in features and supports React and Vue out of the box.
 Here are some differences:

 - `react-machine` strives to create a smaller surface area, less features, less options, less packages.
 This could be seen as a good or a bad thing depending on your perspective and your requirements.
-The goal is to seek _simplicy_, which can be subjective.
+The goal is to seek _simplicity_, which can be subjective.
 For example, you will not find actors, machine inter messaging, delayed events or history states in `react-machine`.
 - related to the point above, full compatibility / serialisation to SCXML is a non goal for `react-machine`, SCXML (and it's interpration algorithm in particular) is only used to guide the implementation of `react-machine`.
 - `react-machine` uses a more functional machine declaration DSL that is closer to that found in Robot, whereas XState declares machines using a deeply nested object notation, this might well be a personal preference, give both a try, and also XState might gain new optional DSL adapters in the future.
 - XState provides visualisation of it's state charts, a feature that could be added to `react-machine` in the future.